 This sauce from Guadalajara consists of red puya chili peppers along with vinegar and some spices.
 Valentina’s beauty is in its simplicity.
 Along with its heat, it offers a flavor that is simply tart and vinegary.
 There are two versions with two levels of heat.
 The mild Valentina has a yellow label, and the hotter version has a black label.
 Both sauces are thicker than typical “dasher” hot sauces, which are usually similar to Tabasco and more on the watery side.

 While it’s not produced within the borders of present-day Mexico, Tapatio was created by Mexicans.
 It is also currently made in California, a state that was once part of Mexico.

-The name Tapatio is a nickname for people from the Mexican state of Guadalajara, which is the company’s founders’ home state.
-The sauce’s main ingredients are flavorful red peppers along with vinegar, garlic, and other spices.
+The name Tapatio is a nickname for people from the Mexican city of Guadalajara, which is the company’s founders’ home city.
+The sauce’s main ingredients are flavorful red peppers along with garlic and other spices.

 Tapatio has a strong pepper flavor, but the heat level is medium at best.
 Aside from that, it offers a little sweetness that helps to differentiate it from other Mexican hot sauces.
 Because of its mildness, it is a popular entry-level hot sauce.

 Bufalo Hot Sauce is made in Mexico City and is one of the oldest truly Mexican hot sauces — its production began in 1933.
 The sauce started out in Lomas de Chapultepec and is still made there today, but the company now belongs to Herdez Group.
 Hormel Foods own the Herdez Group.